marc-henrard/muRisQ-ir-models/README.md

 This repository proposes code for pricing and risk management of interest rate derivatives.

-The models implemented are based on personal research and academic literature as described in each pricer.
+The models implemented are based on proprietary research and academic literature as described in each implementation.

 Comments and suggestions for improvements are welcomed.